julesfern/angryamoeba.co.uk/_jekyll_singlecell/_posts/2009-06-18-Enabling-tethering-on-your-iPhone.markdown

 Disclosure: I already hold a data contract with O2 and don't plan on getting rid of it, as I find the USB modem very useful.

+Footnotes:
-<sup>1</sup>.
-May in fact be strictly limited
+1. May in fact be strictly limited
-<sup>2</sup>.
-The use of terminology like "unlimited within fair use" is a long-standing tradition among mobile operators, who have no problem using double, triple or even quintuple negatives if it'll shift more phones.
+2. The use of terminology like "unlimited within fair use" is a long-standing tradition among mobile operators, who have no problem using double, triple or even quintuple negatives if it'll shift more phones.

 [o2fail]: http://twitter.com/#search?q=o2fail